behave/behave/docs/_content.tag_expressions_v2.rst

 .. code-block:: sh

     # -- SELECT-BY-TAG-EXPRESSION (with tag-expressions v2):
-    # Sellect all features / scenarios with both "@foo" and "@bar" tags.
+    # Select all features / scenarios with both "@foo" and "@bar" tags.
     $ behave --tags="@foo and @bar" features/